-- 6.19 Programme specifications state the extent to which expected levels of achievement and progression are determined by factors such as the student's starting point; the nature of the language, including its script; the nature or focus of the programme; and the purpose for which the language is being studied.
-However, consistent features will include: - increasing autonomy in student learning, including the ability to identify and plan individual strategies for learning - growing mastery in language skills - deepening understanding of the chosen aspects of the life and multiple cultures of the target language countries, communities or societies.
+- 6.19 Documentation for individual programmes states the extent to which expected levels of achievement and progression are determined by factors such as the student's starting point; the nature of the language, including its script; the nature or focus of the programme; and the purpose for which the language is being studied.
+However, consistent features include: - increasing autonomy in student learning, including the ability to identify and plan individual strategies for learning - growing mastery in language skills - deepening understanding of the chosen aspects of the life and multiple cultures of the target language countries, communities or societies.